 At the beginning of each year pupils affirm the school’s expectations outlined in our code of conduct.
 This also informs the creation of a class code of conduct which is negotiated in every classroom on the first day of the academic year and revisited each new term.
 Pupils are encouraged to think about their rights and responsibilities associated with these agreements.

-Democracy is taught during assemblies and during class-based PSHE sessions.
-Pupils also have the opportunity to express their views in school through our pupil termly newsletter, parent weekly newsletter which has a pupil voice section and by discussing any ideas with staff.
+Democracy is taught during our weekly current affairs, through our participation in UNICEF's Rights Respecting School programme, our assemblies and during class-based PSHE sessions.
+Pupils also have the opportunity to express their views in school through our pupil termly newsletter, parent fortnightly newsletter which has a pupil voice section and by discussing any ideas with staff.

 The Rule of Law

 At Belmont we ensure pupils recognise the importance of rights and responsibilities.
 Pupils are encouraged to manage their own relationships and use taught strategies to do so.
 We want all children in our school to be resilient and independent.
-Through whole school approaches to conflict resolution such as the use of TAG and restorative approaches, we enable pupils to develop the language and strategies to solve conflict and right wrongs.
+Through whole school approaches to conflict resolution, we enable pupils to develop the language and strategies to solve conflict and right wrongs.

 We also have a close working relationship with the local community police who attend assemblies and deliver sessions to classes.
-Our Junior Road Safety Officers also work closely with the LA to encourage families to adhere to the rules of the road around our school.
+Our Junior Traffic Ambassadors also work closely with the LA to encourage families to adhere to the rules of the road around our school.

 At Belmont, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Rights Respecting School participation, assemblies, current affairs sessions, eSafety and PSHE lessons.

 Tolerance of those of Different Faiths and Beliefs

 Belmont reflects our culturally diverse society.
 As such, we provide opportunities for pupils to experience such diversity.
 We use London as a powerful resource to enrich pupils’ learning experiences whenever possible.
 Our whole-school assemblies are used to celebrate and learn about the numerous religious festivals that happen throughout the school year.
-Through our International Primary Curriculum, pupils experience influences from all over the world in their classrooms.
-Every class is named after a different country and each class studies the country they are named after on the first few weeks of term.
+Through our curriculum, pupils experience influences from all over the world in their classrooms.
+Every class is named after an artist from a range of media and backgrounds and each class studies the artist they are named after through our curriculum offer and their own study.
 Our core values ensure children develop respect for the person; developing strong and lasting relationships that enable the community to be strong and cohesive